 Often, especially at the start of the story, the protagonist isn’t in control of their situation.
 They are reactive but not necessarily passive.
 They can still have a goal and they still make decisions.
 This allows for the protagonist to undergo an arc, to go from reactive to proactive.

 10. “The protagonist has to have an arc.”

-Struggling with a script or book?
-Story analysis is what we do, all day, every day… Check out or range of services for writers & filmmakers here.
+– Struggling with a script or book?
+Story analysis is what we do, all day, every day… check out our range of script coverage services for writers & filmmakers.

 Tackle the trickiest areas of screenwriting with our exclusive eBooks.
 Get all our FREE resources when you join 60,000 filmmakers on our mailing list!

 2 thoughts on “How to Give EXPERT Script Notes: 10 ESSENTIAL Tips”

 Good to know.
 I’ve had many of these notes.

 With all due respect, your #1 on this list isn’t something that really happens.